 I love to see how Jesus can and will give new life when we give Him our old, broken one.
 I myself was at this point several years ago.
 I was desperately lost and wanted to clean up the mess that had accumulated in my life.
 But I had no idea where to start.
 In my despair, I found Jesus and experienced for myself how He can bring forth something beautiful from ashes.
 Out of gratitude and excitement about this, I am now privileged to support others in experiencing this miracle for themselves!
 Especially women with a similar background are very close to my heart.

 History of the house

-In 1972 pastor Paul Deitenbeck celebrated his birthday in the hotel "Haus Wiedenhof".
-At the same time a drug addict was found dead on the second floor of the building.
-It was the first drug related death in Lüdenscheid.
-Spontaneously, the birthday party turned into a prayer meeting against the increasing drug problems.
-The prayer was answered after a short time: A group of "Jesus people“ , who were moved by the love of God, wanted to use the Wiedenhof to start a drug rehabilitation center.
-So the hotel "Haus Wiedenhof" in Lüdenscheid became a home for drug addicts.
-The association "FCJG" was founded on October 19th, 1975.
-The rehab in the former hotel started in January 1976 with three couples as staff and four drug addicts.
-In 1977 Walter and Irene moved in as staff and took over the rehab ministry one year later.
-Leading the ministry for ten years they developed a rehabilitation concept – living with the Holy Spirit - that has proved of value until today.
+In 1972 Pastor Paul Deitenbeck celebrated his birthday in the hotel "Haus Wiedenhof".
+At the same time, the first drug-related death in Lüdenscheid was discovered on the second floor of the hotel.
+Spontaneously, the birthday party becomes a prayer meeting for the rising drug crisis.
+This prayer was answered a short time later: A group of "Jesus-People", who were moved by the love of God, wanted to use the Wiedenhof to start a drug rehabilitation center.
+Thus, the hotel "Haus Wiedenhof" in Lüdenscheid was turned into a home for drug addicts.
+On October 19, 1975, the non-profit association "FCJG" was founded.
+The rehab work in the former hotel began in January 1976 with three couples as staff and four drug addicts.
+Walter and Irene Heidenreich moved into the Wiedenhof as staff in 1977 and took over the rehab ministry one year later.
+For 10 years they led and developed a rehab concept - Living with the Holy Spirit - that has proven its success to this day.